50+ Useful Cyber Security Online Courses You Should Explore

 Looking to get more info about this particular program?
 You can find it right here.

 By taking this course, you’ll be able to explore the three fundamental areas of information security: Operating Systems, Networking and Systems Administration.
 You’ll consolidate both your skills and knowledge, so you can start whenever you’re ready.

-There will be one million cyber security job openings in 2016 – what will do about this opportunity?
+There will be 1 to 2 million cybersecurity job openings in 2018 and a need for 6 million cybersecurity analysts – what will do about this opportunity?

-So if you’re already set on spending some money (wisely) on a great training program, I have made a list for you as well:
+So if you’re already set on spending some money (wisely) on a great training program, here is the list of courses we discovered:

 Carnegie Mellon University, Software Engineering Institute, CERT Division

 This amazing platform lists 3 major categories of courses:

 - Incident Handling